About Our Firm

 Arizona Immigration & Bankruptcy Lawyers

 The Law Offices of Alice Vacek Aranda PLLC provides legal services in the areas of immigration and consumer bankruptcy.
-While the principal of the firm, Alice Vacek Aranda, Esq. lives in Sedona, Arizona, the firm provides services nationwide in immigration, and throughout the state of Arizona in bankruptcy.
+Although Alice Vacek Aranda, Esq. lives in Sedona, Arizona, the firm provides services nationwide in immigration, and throughout the state of Arizona in bankruptcy.

 We provide nationwide services in immigration and are willing to travel when there is a need.
 We defend asylum applicants in removal proceedings primarily in the immigration courts in Eloy and Florence.
 Once clients have been released from custody on bond or parole, we continue our representation in the immigration court in Phoenix.

 We have also represented clients in the immigration courts in Los Angeles, Seattle, Las Vegas, Boston, Portland, Oregon, and Imperial, California.

 Additionally, we provide immigration services in family-based visa petitions, naturalization, investment visas, and some employment visas.
-Our work includes filing applications to become a permanent resident for those who came to the United States legally, or bring family members living overseas to the U.S. through consular processing.
+Our work includes filing applications for permanent residency for those who came to the United States legally, or to bring family members living overseas to the U.S. through consular processing.